- Degree awarded

 -

 Minimum requirement is a First Class or Upper Second class honours degree.
+An ATAS certificate may also be required for some international students.

 - How to apply

 Please have a look at our current list of available projects and make contact directly with the project supervisor/s to inform them of your interest and to discuss the project (providing your CV at this stage would be worthwhile) before, or whilst submitting your application.
+You can specify more than one project in your application.

 Once you are ready to begin the application process, please apply online through The University of Manchester online application system for postgraduate research programmes.
 If you are unable to provide all of the required documents at the time of submitting your application, these can be provided by email later (but we do advise that you do this asap).
 If you are currently studying, it would be useful to see your grades to date.
-You should be able to get an interim transcript (we know that these grades are often not confirmed) from your course administrator/s.
+You should be able to get an interim transcript (we know that these grades are often not confirmed) from your course administrator(s).

-Closing date for applications: January 31st 2022.
+Closing date for applications: Monday 18th March 2024

-If you have any questions about this process, please get in touch with Dr Ed Pickering ( edward.pickering@manchester.ac.uk )
+If you have any questions about this process, please get in touch with Dr Ed Pickering ( ed.pickering@manchester.ac.uk ) or Dr Aneeqa Khan ( aneeqa.khan@manchester.ac.uk )

 Programme options